etherealmachine/dnd5e-binder/README.md

 ## TODO

-- [ ] Refactor backgrounds, feats, classes, and races into shared component
+- [ ] Add spells, items, backgrounds, feats, classes, and races to character sheet
 - [ ] Search within text of all tabs
-- [ ] Add spells, items, backgrounds, feats, classes, and races to character sheet
 - [ ] Print character sheet
 - [ ] Save to disk or Google Drive